Skip to main content

 Justice Funding

 Justice Funding is available to groups representing environmental justice communities, and groups representing the interests of low-income customers.
-The Commission approved the Environmental Justice Communities Funding agreement, between justice advocates and utilities to implement this type of funding.
-The current agreement has been extended through December 31, 2025.
-The process to re-nogotiate the agreement is ongoing.
+The Commission approved an Environmental Justice Communities Funding agreement, between justice advocates and utilities to implement this type of funding.
+The current agreement is effective through December 31, 2025.
+A new agreement, approved by the Commission on October 14, 2025, is effective January 1, 2026 through December 31, 2030.

 There are two types of funding available under the Justice Funding opportunity.
-Please see the table below for the 2025 deadlines for each type of funding under the Justice Funding agreement.
+Please see the table below for the 2025 and 2026 deadlines for each type of funding under the Justice Funding agreement.

 The first is Case funding, which is requested on a docket-by-docket basis.
 This means that a group may ask for funding as they start to participate in a single docket.
 Up to 50 percent of this funding is available up-front.